ScienceGist/paper_metadata/README.md

 # PaperMetadata

-PaperMetadata is a gem that gets a publication's metadata from by accessing the CrossRef OpenURL API.
+PaperMetadata is a gem that gets a publication's metadata by accessing the CrossRef OpenURL API.

 ## Installation